 When the download is complete, click the arrow to show the download in Windows Explorer.
 Move the download to your preferred location.
 If you will be merging multiple bank statements, these will all need to be in the same folder.

-Converting multiple PDF bank statements and would like to merge them quickly to one master Excel workbook?
+Are you converting multiple PDF bank statements and would like to merge them quickly to one master Excel workbook?
 Look no further!
-You can use a macro in Excel that will do it all for you or do this manually.
+You can use a macro in Excel that will do it all for you or you can do it manually.

 Using a macro